Am I Financially Prepared to Retire? Signs You Might be Close

 Essentials: Housing, food, transportation, utilities.

-Healthcare: Out-of-pocket expenses, Medicare gaps, long-term care, and prescription costs.
+Healthcare: Out-of-pocket expenses, Medicare supplement plans, long-term care, and prescription costs.

 Lifestyle: Travel, dining out, family gatherings, hobbies.